-- Orange Sugar Crystals combine ½ cup sugar with 1 drop of red and 2 drops of yellow food coloring
+- Orange Sugar Crystals combine ½ cup sugar with orange food coloring or 1 drop of red and 2 drops of yellow food coloring

-- Heat your oven to 350F and spray a square baking pan with vegetable spray.
+- Preheat oven to 350°F and spray a 9 inch square baking pan with vegetable spray.

 - Pour the cake batter into the prepared baking pan.
-Bake for 20-25 minutes, until a toothpick inserted into the center of the cake comes out clean.
-When it's ready, remove the cake from the oven and set aside to cool completely before adding the frosting.
+Bake for 30 – 35 minutes, until a toothpick inserted into the center of the cake comes out clean.
+When it's ready, remove the cake from the oven and set aside to cool completely before frosting.

 For the Creamy Orange Turmeric Frosting

-- Place the margarine and vegan cream cheese in a bowl and use a mixer to blend until light and fluffy.
-Add the powdered sugar, orange extract, orange zest, turmeric and the cooled orange sauce from Step #Continue beating this mixture with the mixer until you reach the desired consistency.
-If it's a little too soft, you may need to refrigerate it before spreading it on top of the cake.
+- Place the butter and vegan cream cheese in a bowl and use a mixer to blend until light and fluffy.
+Add the powdered sugar, orange extract, orange zest, and turmeric.
+Continue beating with the mixer until a nice, fluffy consistency is reached.
+If it's a little too soft, add a little more powdered sugar.
+If it's too thick, add a teaspoon of plant-based milk.

 - Once the cake has cooled and the icing is ready, slather a thick layer of frosting on the cake.
-Prepare the Orange Sugar Crystals by combing one-half cup of sugar with 1 drop of red and 2 drops of yellow food coloring.
+Prepare the Orange Sugar Crystals by combing one-half cup of sugar with food coloring.
 Stir until well combined and sprinkle this over the top of the cake.

 The nutrition information shown is an estimate provided by an online nutrition calculator and should not be considered a substitute for a professional nutritionist’s advice.